-Judith came on board at CNI in 202 after starting her career in the medical field in 1985.
+Judith came on board at CNI in 2002 after starting her career in the medical field in 1985.
 She has professional experience in the management of research labs and has worked in both basic and applied clinical studies, primarily in neurology and immunology.
-Beyond her Bachelor's degree in Psychology and General Studies, Judith has a Master's degree in Counseling with specialties in Human Research Development and Family Counseling.
-She is both state licensed and nationally certified as a mental health provider.
+Beyond her Bachelor's degree in Psychology and Science, Judith has a Master's degree in Counseling with specialties in Human Research Development and Family Counseling.
+She is both state-licensed and nationally-certified as a mental health provider.
 Outside of CNI, she is an avid volunteer, working with Alzheimer's patients and those with traumatic brain and spine injuries.
-Judith and her dogs can be found most weekends competing in canine performance sports such as agility, lure-coursing and nose-work.
+Judith and her dogs can be found most weekends competing in canine agility and providing canine-assisted therapy at local hospitals.

 Joshua Nedrud, MS

-Joshua completed his masters in Biomedical Engineering at the University of Arizona in 2011, studying the influence of the large filamentous protein titin on muscle relaxation, specifically, diastolic filling of the heart.
+Joshua completed his Masters degree in Biomedical Engineering at the University of Arizona in 2011, studying the influence of the large filamentous protein titin on muscle relaxation, specifically, diastolic filling of the heart.
 He specialized in advanced imaging techniques and data acquisition timing at the Advanced Photon Source at Argonne National Laboratory during his time between undergraduate and graduate training.
-Joshua joined CNI in 2012 and is involved in advanced medical imaging and studying the correlation of neural activity and behavioral data obtained from patients with movement disorders, epilepsy, spinal cord injury and traumatic brain injury to gain knowledge of disorder pathology, treatment and rehabilitation.
+Joshua joined CNI in 2012.
+His work includes advanced medical imaging and studying the correlation of neural activity and behavioral data obtained from patients with movement disorders, epilepsy, spinal cord injury and traumatic brain injury to gain knowledge of disorder pathology, treatment and rehabilitation.